Porphyrins Evaluation, Washed Erythrocytes

 The porphyrias are a group of inherited disorders resulting from enzyme defects in the heme biosynthetic pathway.
 Depending on the specific enzyme involved, various porphyrins and their precursors accumulate in different specimen types.
 The patterns of porphyrin accumulation in erythrocytes and plasma and excretion of the heme precursors in urine and feces allow for the detection and differentiation of the porphyrias.

-RBC porphyrins consist almost entirely of protoporphyrin.
-When total RBC porphyrins are elevated, fractionation and quantitation of zinc-complexed and free protoporphyrin are necessary to differentiate the inherited porphyrias from other causes of elevated porphyrin levels.
-Potential explanations for elevated RBC zinc-complexed protoporphyrin may include:
+Protoporphyrin fraction is the main component of erythrocyte porphyrins.
+When total erythrocyte porphyrins are elevated, fractionation and quantitation of zinc-complexed and free protoporphyrin are necessary to differentiate the inherited porphyrias from other causes of elevated porphyrin levels.
+Other possible causes of elevated erythrocyte zinc-complexed protoporphyrin may include:

 -Chronic intoxication by heavy metals (primarily lead) or various organic chemicals